gerald-drissner/kurl/README.md

 # Installation

 ## DOWNLOAD the SCRIPT
 Assuming you have git installed.
-Otherwise, install it with sudo pacman -S git or any other similar command on other Linux distributions.
+Otherwise, install it with sudo pacman -S git or a similar command on other Linux distributions.
 ```bash
 git clone https://github.com/gerald-drissner/kurl.git
 ```